hallindavid/bash-mission-log/README.md

 <a href="https://www.buymeacoffee.com/tDbQ4kg" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>

+## roadmap

+There are a few more features that I'd like to work on.

+#### Sync system
+At the moment, there is no sync/backup system.
+There are a few ways I am thinking of implementing, but basically all of these ideas would be utilized through a new command set, which I'm thinking of as `ml sync push` and `ml sync pull` and would store the configuration options in a local configuration file, likely `~/.mission-log-config`
+- Remote database sync - this may be a re-write in Go, but you'd enter your database connection information into your configuration file, and then the sync would push/pull to and from that database.
+- Git storage - identify a different path for your files in your configuration.
+This would allow you to have a separate git repository which can be private, which stores your mission-log.
+Then the sync commands would basically just cd into the configured directory, and then try to call git pull or git commit && push.

 ## license